gayatrishetkar/ai-resume-screener/README.md

 # ✨ Features

-- Upload resume as PDF
+- Upload resume as PDF along with a text-based job description
 - Extract text using Apache PDFBox
 - Screen resumes using:
   - Google Gemini